 How do you find accommodation for the UTMB (Ultra Trail du Mont Blanc)?

-With thousands of trail runners and supporters coming to Chamonix in August 2021, it makes sense to book your accommodation well in advance.
+With thousands of trail runners and supporters coming to Chamonix from 23-29 August 2021, it makes sense to book your accommodation well in advance.

 With 30 years of experience, Ski Weekend is a Chamonix specialist and can arrange chalet, apartment or hotel accommodation for you, including transfers from Geneva if required.

 We are Chamonix specialists and can arrange accommodation for any size of group, from just you to a group of 20 or more.
 The dates you need to look out for are 23-29 August.

 Most properties require a minimum stay of 2 or 3 nights, with packages available from £399pp.